AI For No Hot Water Calls

 Where the payoff shows up operationally

-- No hot water, partial hot water, tankless fault, and after hours water heater calls answered immediately
+- No hot water, partial hot water, tankless fault, older tank, tenant, business opening, and after hours calls answered immediately

-- Repair, replacement, diagnostic, warranty, emergency, and staff review paths separated
+- Repair, diagnostic, replacement estimate, warranty, emergency, and staff review paths separated

-- Household impact, heater type, age clues, access, photos, and deadline pressure captured
+- Household impact, heater type, age clues, access, photos, warranty context, and deadline pressure captured

-- Gas, electrical, pressure, code, warranty, and safety sensitive questions kept inside approved rules
+- Gas, electrical, pressure, venting, code, warranty, price, arrival, and safety sensitive questions kept inside approved rules

 How the operation changes when the phone stops leaking revenue

-A no hot water call hits voicemail while the homeowner keeps searching for a plumber who answers.
+A no hot water call hits voicemail while the homeowner, tenant, or business keeps searching for a plumber who answers.

-AfterThe call is answered, classified, and moved toward diagnostic, repair, replacement, or callback.
+AfterThe call is answered, classified, and moved toward diagnostic, repair, replacement estimate, warranty review, or callback.

 Staff calls back without knowing whether the home has no hot water, partial hot water, a tankless fault, or replacement intent.